-Original Medicare ("Traditional Medicare" or "Feefor-Service Medicare"): Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
-Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
-You can see any doctor, hospital, or other health care provider that accepts Medicare.
-You must pay the deductible.
-Medicare pays its share of the Medicareapproved amount, and you pay your share.
-Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.
+Original Medicare ("Traditional Medicare" or "Feefor-Service Medicare"): The Original Medicare plan is the way many people get their health care coverage.
+It is the national pay-per-visit program that lets you go to any doctor, hospital, or other health care provider that accepts Medicare.
+You must pay a deductible.
+Medicare pays its share of the Medicare approved amount, and you pay your share.
+Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance), and is available everywhere in the United States and its territories.